 Welcome to Belgrave Heights Christian School!

-Having come from a long background in Education (around forty-five years), my fifteen years here as Principal have been part of a grand life adventure.
+Having come from a long background in Education (around forty-five years), my eighteen years here as Principal have been part of a grand life adventure.
 Teaching is a great passion and I love that I get to go to work every day in the vibrant, vivid hills of Belgrave Heights.

 You never quite know where the journey will take you and mine has had some unexpected turns - whether 20 meters up a giant pine tree, walking 50km through the Dandenongs or painting walls in the Technology Wing - I relish every opportunity to work with the amazing people that make up BHCS.

 I'm a big believer in the power of stories.
 A story well-told can be the most powerful teaching tool - penetrating deep within our memories, carrying layers of meaning that can percolate through our brains over time, offering wisdom and insight to those who pay attention.

 BHCS is the only school I know of that was started by a few mothers.
 It hasn’t always been smooth sailing and there was a time when it all almost ground to a halt, but today we celebrate the story of our rising from the ashes - even banding together to write a book about it called ‘Heights of Hope’.